pingcap/docs/tidb-cloud/migration-job.md

    - **Data source**: the data source type.
 Currently, it supports MySQL, AWS Aurora MySQL, and AWS RDS MySQL.
    - **Region**: the region of the data source.
 If the source database is a self-built, the parameter is empty.
    - **Connectivity method**: the connectivity method of the data source.
-Currently, it supports Public IP, VPC peering, and Private Link.
+Currently, it supports Public IP and Private Link.
-   - **Hostname or IP address**: the hostname or IP address of the data source.
+   - **Hostname or IP address** (for Public IP): the hostname or IP address of the data source.
+   - **Service Name** (for Private Link): the endpoint service name.
    - **Port**: the port of the data source.
    - **Username**: the username of the data source.
    - **Password**: the password of the data source.